skip to content

 Tamara is a member of the Department of Applied Mathematics and Theoretical Physics as part of the Cambridge Image Analysis research group and the Cantab Capital Institute for the Mathematics of Information.
 Her current research interests include inverse problems, image processing, non-linear spectral decomposition and deep learning.
 She is supervised by Prof. Carola-Bibiane Schönlieb.

-Find the video on her most recent paper "Deeply Learned Spectral Total Variation Decomposition" here.
+Find the video on her paper "Deeply Learned Spectral Total Variation Decomposition" here.

 Publications